 Type of Witch #15 Hereditary Witch

 Claiming to be a hereditary witch is a tricky one.
-There are some people who say that there is no such thing as a hereditary witch because being a witch is a choice, and how can something that is a choice be passed down.
+There are some people who say that there is no such thing as a hereditary witch because being a witch is a choice, and how can something that is a choice be passed down through blood?
 While I don’t believe that claiming to be a hereditary witch makes you a better or stronger witch, I think if you want to claim that title for yourself and you have a family connection to witchcraft then why not?

 Where do you draw the line and say that you are a hereditary witch?
 Do you need one generation?
 Two?
 Five?
 Do you need specific traditions and rituals?
-A passed down book of shadows?
+A passed-down book of shadows?
 In my opinion, if your mother or father was a witch and shared this with you and you identify with it, you can call yourself a hereditary witch.
-Same goes if it was a grandmother or grandfather, or even an aunt or uncle.
+The same goes if it was a grandmother or grandfather, or even an aunt or uncle.
 Say you have someone in the family who passed down knowledge and folklore and magical rituals, shouldn’t that be enough to claim the title of a hereditary witch if that’s important to you?

 Type of Witch #16 Kitchen Witch

 This is one of my favourite types of witchcraft.
-I’ve written a whole seperate post on the topic, check out my guide to kitchen witchery for a more detailed explanation of what a kitchen witch is A kitchen witch can also be known as a hearth witch or a cottage witch.
+I’ve written a whole separate post on the topic, check out my guide to kitchen witchery for a more detailed explanation of what a kitchen witch is A kitchen witch can also be known as a hearth witch or a cottage witch.

 A kitchen witch enjoys making everyday activities in their home into magical practice.
 This type of witch probably likes to incorporate magic into their cooking, for example kneading strength and courage into their bread or stirring healing energy into their soup.